 ⚡ kubectl get po NAME READY STATUS RESTARTS AGE zookeeper-0 1/1 Running 0 31m zookeeper-1 1/1 Running 0 31m zookeeper-2 1/1 Running 0 31m

-As you can see each Pod will get a unique and stable name of the form
+As you can see each pod gets a unique and stable name of the form

 <StatefulSet-Name>-<Ordinal-Index>.
-Also, because the controller starts Pods one at a time,
+Also, because the controller starts one pod at a time,

 zookeeper-0 is running and ready (you can achieve this with liveness and readiness probes).

-To ensure stable network ID you need to define a headless service for stateful applications.
+To ensure a stable network ID, you need to define a headless service for stateful applications.
 The definition of headless service is similar to the standard service, but it doesn't have the

 clusterIP.
 Simply adding

-clusterIP: none in yaml definition will create a headless service.
+clusterIP: none in service definition creates a headless service.
 Here is one example:

 apiVersion: v1 kind: Service metadata: name: zookeeper-server labels: app: zookeeper spec: clusterIP: None # <-- ports: - port: 2888 name: server - port: 3888 name: leader-election selector: app: zookeeper